-AutoCAD, a Computer-Aided Design (CAD), we use for both 2-D and 3-D designs.
+AutoCAD is a Computer-Aided Design (CAD) software used for 2-D and 3-D designs.
 Since its release in 1982 by Autodesk, it has transformed the engineering world.

 They used a bunch of different drafting tools and pencils.
-Then neatly and with a lot of patience drew in their designs.
+Then neatly with a lot of patience drew their designs.

-It’s amazing the effort that once went into a single drawing.
-It makes me appreciate CAD, especially AutoCAD, so much more.
+The effort that once went into a single drawing is amazing.
+It makes me appreciate CAD software so much more.

-Let’s go over some common questions related to engineers and AutoCAD.
+Let’s go over 7 common questions relating to engineers and AutoCAD.